xeskpau/remote-da-test-exercise/README.md

 **Findings:**

 * There are no customers in the category "Age <35".
-In the data visualization exercise "Task 8", users can tweak the lower and upper age bounds for the three categories (currently, the lower age bound is 35, and the upper age bound is 50).
+In the data visualization exercise "Task 8", using parameterized filters, users can tweak the lower and upper age bounds for the three categories (currently, the lower age bound is 35, and the upper age bound is 50).
 * A large fraction of customers (5266 of 18484; 28%) are "Married" and "Male".
 * More "Women" are "Single" in the category "Age between 35-50" (2494 of 4338; 57%), and more "Women" are "Married" in the category "Age >50" (2819 of 4745; 59%).